 There are several hurdles that consistently prevent traditional company newsletters from being properly received and read by employees as internal communication tools.
 After all, office workers spend an average of 2.5 hours a day reading and replying to email.
 Therefore, there is considerable competition for any newsletter.
 This is typically what stands in the way:

 When you send a generic, untargeted newsletter email to the entire company, it means much of the information will be irrelevant to any specific department or employee.
 And relevancy is the key to engagement.

 Not Mobile Friendly

 The fact is that people use mobile devices for almost everything, company communications included.
-Realistically, if your newsletter isn’t delivered on a platform that’s mobile-friendly, there’s a good chance employees won’t read it.
+Realistically, if your newsletter isn’t delivered on a platform that’s mobile-friendly or an internal communication app, there’s a good chance employees won’t read it.

 Yes, there is a design element involved with newsletters.
 For example, try to think of it like advertising.
 If the structure and visuals are not appealing, and the information is not presented in a clear, concise manner, your staff won’t feel compelled to spend time reading it.
 Obviously, that’s not what you want.

 “When you send a generic, untargeted employee newsletter email to the entire company, it means much of the information will be irrelevant to any specific department or employee.
 And relevancy is the key to engagement.”